 Kuala Lumpur Cafe, 2-4 Bennett Road, Leeds, West Yorkshire, LS6 3HN.

 One of the best bring your own bottle restaurants in North Leeds, M’deena sits near Otley’s Market Square and is the place to go for Lebanese mezze and sharing platters.
 You can arrive with your own drinks and then get stuck into their classic hummus, baba ghanouj and cheese boureks.
 There’s a handsome range of tanginess, plus lots of tasty treats served fresh from the grill – spiced chicken kofta, shawarma and perfectly-spiced lamb included.

 M’Deena, 12 Market Place, Otley, Leeds, West Yorkshire, LS21 3AQ.

 Bab Tooma has become a Syrian stronghold in Yorkshire – the Oakwood branch is their third opening.
-It’s another welcome BYOB option in Leeds, a place to go for hot and cold mezze – make sure you get the Muhammara, a red pepper and almond dip perfect with bread.
-Chicken liver is heady with spices while Arayes is minced lamb and spices encased in an Arabic pita bread.
+It’s another welcome BYOB option in Leeds, a place to go for hot and cold mezze – make sure you get the muhammara, a red pepper and almond dip perfect with bread.
+Chicken liver is heady with spices while arayes is minced lamb and spices encased in a fluffy pita bread.
 Fancy some grill action?
 Choose from chops, kebabs and even sea bass.